Telephone Bookings01437 720321

-1. St Davids Cathedral and stop for coffee at the cafe overlooking the newly refurbished Cloisters.
+1. St Davids Cathedral and Bishops Palace – and stop for coffee at the Refectory cafe overlooking the refurbished Cloisters.

-2. Whitesands Bay recently voted one of the Top 10 Beaches of the World by a UK Broadsheet.
-When you are there, why not climb Carn Llidi; a haul, but worth it for the stunning views all around the coastline of the St David’s peninsula.
+2. Whitesands Bay – voted one of the Top 10 Beaches of the World by a UK Broadsheet.
+While you are there, why not climb Carn Llidi; a haul, but worth it for the stunning views all around the coastline of the St David’s peninsula.

-4. For the brave try Coasteering pioneered in St Davids by TYF Adventure!
+4. For the brave try Coasteering – pioneered in St Davids by TYF Adventure!
 Work your way around the coastline by climbing, swimming and jumping around the cliffs – utterly exhilarating!!
-Also try climbing, surfing and kayaking.
+Also try climbing, surfing and kayaking, again with TYF.

 5. Take an invigorating RIB (rigid inflatable boat), or relaxing regular boat trip around Ramsey Island.
 Birdlife, seals, hidden coves await you.
 In particular, puffins can be seen off the mainland around June and baby seals in September.
 Whale watching trips are also spectacular.
 However, all trips are very weather and tide dependant, so we recommend booking early in case of rescheduling.